Hemmingsson/Sketch-Title-Case/README.md

 ### What is Title Case

 Title case means that the first letter of each word is capitalized, except for certain small words, such as articles and short prepositions.
-[Here](https://medium.com/@jsaito/making-a-case-for-letter-case-19d09f653c98) is a good article on the topic.
+[Here](https://medium.com/@jsaito/making-a-case-for-letter-case-19d09f653c98) is a good explaining why you should consider using it.

 #### Full list of words excluded from getting capitalized